 You can use the framework for session planning and for tracking the development of your young artists, using specific examples from your own specialism where the framework has generic descriptions.
 Your young artists can gain a Star Award through CMA's Digital Programme.
-CMA will not charge an assessment fee for Pupil Premium students from Croydon state schools.
+CMA will charge £3 for Pupil Premium students from Croydon state schools.